Abhilash-du/Abhilash-du/README.md

  ### 👋 Hi, I’m Abhilash! (short name: Abhi).
-- 💼 I'm a Software Engineer at Nuance Communication, living in Pune, MH, India.
+- 💼 I work for Nuance Communication as a software engineer, and I'm based in Pune, Maharashtra.
-- 👨‍🎓  I am also currently a MS-CS student at Woolf University.
-This is an online Scaler Neovarsity program, which is a full member college of Woolf.
+- 👨‍🎓  In addition, I am an MS-CS student at Woolf University.
+Woolf is a full member college of Scaler Neovarsity.
 - 💻 I find programming a highly creative profession.
 It’s fun to build things!
-- ⛳ Outside of tech, I enjoy running, playing table tennis, listening to podcasts and explore nature outdoors.
+- ⛳ Outside of technology, I like jogging, table tennis, podcasts, and exploring nature outside.
 - 💞️ I’m looking to collaborate on Software Development, Data Structures and Problem Solving.
 - 📫 Also, I love meeting new people and learning new things.
 Feel free to say hello and share a story with me.
 - ☕ If you are around Pune, drop an email and let's catch up over Coffee!